 In January 2020, we entered into a January 2020 Exchange Agreement, or the January 2020 Exchange Agreement, with M. Kingdon Offshore Master Fund, LP, or Kingdon.
-Under the January 2020 Exchange Agreement, we issued the January 2020 Note as a senior secured convertible note in the aggregate principal amount of \$3,037,354 in exchange for the cancellation of an aggregate of \$3,037,354 principal amount and accrued interest of the 2021 Note then owned by Kingdon.
-Upon entering into the January 2020 Exchange Agreement, we agreed to pay Kingdon an interest payment of \$37,354, which represents 50% of the accrued and unpaid interest, as of January 13, 2020, on Kingdon's 2021 Note.
+Under the January 2020 Exchange Agreement, we issued the January 2020 Note as a senior secured convertible note in the aggregate principal amount of approximately \$3.0 million in exchange for the cancellation of an aggregate of approximately \$3.0 million of principal amount and accrued interest of the 2021 Note then owned by Kingdon.
+Upon entering into the January 2020 Exchange Agreement, we agreed to pay Kingdon an interest payment of approximately \$37,000, which represents 50% of the accrued and unpaid interest, as of January 13, 2020, on Kingdon's 2021 Note.
 The remainder of such interest was included in the principal amount of the January 2020 Note.